Private annuity trust

-Prior to 2006, a private annuity trust (PAT) was an arrangement to enable the value of highly appreciated assets, such as real estate, collectables or an investment portfolio, to be realized without directly selling them and incurring substantial taxes from their sale.
+Before 2006, a private annuity trust (PAT) was an arrangement to enable the value of highly appreciated assets, such as real estate, collectables or an investment portfolio, to be realized without directly selling them and incurring substantial taxes from their sale.

 A PAT was used to defer United States federal capital gains tax on the sale of an asset, to provide a stream of income, and in effect to remove the asset from the owner's estate, thus reducing or eliminating estate taxes.
 With these advantages, a PAT provided an alternative to other methods of deferring capital gains taxes, such as the charitable remainder trust (CRT), installment sale, or tax-deferred 1031 exchange.

 As of October 2006 the Internal Revenue Service (IRS) proposed a rule that would have provided that the PAT was no longer a valid capital gains tax deferral method.
-Those persons who used the PAT before the IRS ruling were to be grandfathered in, and would continue to result in tax deferral benefits.
+Those persons who used the PAT before the IRS ruling were to be grandfathered in and would continue to result in tax deferral benefits.

-Prior to October 2006, PATs were attractive to sellers of highly appreciated real estate.
+Before October 2006, PATs were attractive to sellers of highly appreciated real estate.
 A PAT allowed the owner of investment property to defer up to 100% of the taxes without ever having to buy another property.
 This is very important because good quality investment properties are difficult to locate.
 The PAT also allowed the seller of a highly appreciated primary residence to defer up to 100% of the taxes as well.
-This is important because all gains on primary residences over $250,000 for a single person, and $500,000 for a married couple will be taxed if a PAT is not used.
+This is important because all gains on primary residences over $250,000 for a single person and $500,000 for a married couple will be taxed if a PAT is not used.